 Upon her ordination, Rabbi Steinman moved to Canada to serve Temple Sinai Congregation of Toronto as assistant rabbi.
 After three years, Rabbi Steinman decided return to California to continue her education and enrolled at the Rhea Hirsch School of Education of the Hebrew Union College – Jewish Institute of Religion, where she received a Masters Degree in Jewish Education in May 2012.

 Rabbi Steinman served as a board member of the Pacific Association of Reform Rabbis and was the Southern California representative for the Women’s Rabbinic Network.
 She is also a proud member of the Central Conference of American Rabbis and the Association of Reform Jewish Educators.
 At this time Rabbi Steinman serves on the Convention Committee of the CCAR.
 In this capacity she works on the team to plan and execute the annual convening of Reform Rabbis.

 From July 2012-June 2013, Rabbi Steinman served as the Executive Director of California Faith for Equality, an interfaith organization that educates, organizes and supports California’s faith communities to promote equality for LGBT people and to safeguard religious freedoms.
 Rabbi Steinman served as the Director of Programs and Fund Development for A Wider Bridge, an organization that serves to inspire LGBTQ Jews to deepen their Jewish identity through connection to Israel.

-Rabbi Steinman currently serves as Rabbi and Educator at Temple Beth Hillel in Valley Village, CA, a position she has held since July 2014.
+Rabbi Steinman currently serves as Rabbi/Educator at Temple Beth Hillel in Valley Village, CA, a position she has held since July 2014.

 This is a personal website.
 It presents the ideas of Rabbi Eleanor Steinman not those of any organization.
 Please do not re-post any content without permission from the author and/or proper citation.